 A job interview represents the most important meeting with a client – that’s how the job interviewers are assessing you.
 They want to know how engaged and focus you will be – and not distracted every minute.

-If you have a pen, don’t fiddle with it.
+If you have a pen, don’t fiddle with it or click it throughout the interview.
 If they offer you a drink (tea, coffee, water) – make sure you don’t need the toilet.
 Avoid picking up the drink too much – and you don’t want it to end up down your shirt.
 If you’re very nervous, it’s best to avoid a drink – they’ll certainly notice if your hand shakes when pick it up.
 Oh and definitely don’t look at your phone!
 Put it on silent/turn it off – it’s just rude.

 At the end of the day, you can’t spend all your energy focused on body language.
 There is no point having good body language if you are talking rubbish.
 Body language is a reflection of your level of confidence; it’s more important to build your confidence up through good preparation and go to the interview relaxed.
 You will be surprised of how much of the above you do naturally, when you feel confident, rested and prepared.